MIPPL/nephele-org-website/public/content/developers/docs/apis/json-rpc/index.md

 }
 ```

 The first thing to do is make sure the HTTP RPC interface is enabled.
 This means we supply Geth with the `--http` flag on startup.
 In this example we use the Geth node on a private development chain.
-Using this approach we don't need ether on the real network.
+Using this approach we don't need Nephele on the real network.

 ```bash
 geth --http --dev console 2>>geth.log